arschmitz/jquery-tutorials/README.md

 ![Github.com file browser](https://camo.githubusercontent.com/234a183fcaeb9fbc5992c5f3dda8c36b9e1fff83/687474703a2f2f6769746875622d696d616765732e73332e616d617a6f6e6177732e636f6d2f626c6f672f323031322f636f6d6d69742d746561736572732f726f6f742e6a7067)

 * Read the README.md
 * Open the index.html in your favorite editor and make the nessasarry changes to complete the tutorial
 * Save index.html
 * Open index.html in your favorite browser
-* To run test and evaluate your solution just uncomment the line  `<!-- <script src="tests.js"></script> -->` by removing the `<!--` and `-->` by editing index.html
+* To run test and evaluate your solution just click the blue "Run Tests" button in the upper right of the page

 ##### NOTE: If you are using github.com to complete the tutorials you can use the bookmarklet below.
 When viewing the index.html on github click the bookmarklet, to view the page in your browser with out the need of a local copy.
+Add by dragging [THIS LINK](javascript:(function(){var url = window.location.href;window.location.href = url.replace( /github\.com/, "rawgit.com").replace( /blob\//,"" );})();) onto your bookmark bar.

  ```js
  javascript:(function(){var url = window.location.href;window.location.href = url.replace( /github\.com/, "rawgit.com").replace( /blob\//,"" );})();